-At December 31, 2010, our consolidated debt was comprised of floating and fixed rate debt.
-The following table provides information about our financial instruments that are sensitive to changes in interest rates.
+At December 31, 2011, our consolidated debt was comprised of floating and fixed rate debt.
 The fair value of our fixed rate debt indicates the estimated principal amount of debt having the same debt service requirements that could have been borrowed at the date presented, at then current market interest rates.
-The following table provides information about our financial instruments that are sensitive to changes in interest rates (dollars in thousands):
+The following table provides information about our financial instruments that are sensitive to changes in interest rates (in thousands):